rudolfc/RuudsModPlayer/README.md

 - You can play the raw samples on a fixed speed;
 - You can specify where to start the song (handy for playing i.e. game sound effects which might be included in some files).

+Note please:
+- App version 1.x works with Microsoft's specific MMSystem audio.
+- Version 2.x works with SDL 1.x and 2.x instead, which is multi-platform.
+You need to download this library yourself, see https://libsdl.org/.

 I guess that's about it for now.